adamstrvor/donifarakan/README.md

 ## Getting started

-As we are in the context of federated learning, you should have at least two computer.
-One being the central server and another one being a sample client.
+As we are in the context of federated learning, you should have at least two computers.
+One representing the central server and another one representing a sample client.
 You can many clients and as many as you can.
 Make sure that the computers including central and clients are all on the same local network.

 **On your central server computer**